Latest News

 Of course, the idea of travelling to a place with an unfamiliar accent and new vocabulary that you haven’t learned may seem daunting, but we hope you can see how interesting and fun it can be visiting many different countries where the language you’re learning is spoken.

-Have you had any experience travelling to a country where the language you’re learning is spoken with an unfamiliar accent and vocabulary?
-Share your stories in the comments section below!
+Have you had any experience travelling to a country where the language you’re learning is spoken with an unfamiliar accent and vocabulary, such as Canadian French?
+If you would like to hear different French accents in the comfort of your home, check out the blog post we prepared with the best movies for French learners!

 1. For one wonderful week, two senior girlfriends and I attended Saint Anne University in Nova Scotia, Canada.
 Even as beginner French students we realized that the Acadian French accent and many words were different than what we learned online with Coffee Break French and in our French classes in the province of Newfoundland & Labrador.